AshGreyG/ashgreyg.github.io/post/CS/Web3/Blockchain-basic-BTC.typ

   )
 ]

 In 1.2 Signature we say that every person who wants to transfer his currencies to other needs to sign this transaction using his private key.
 This is to avoid the double spending attack.
-For *A*, a transaction from A to B needs two things, he needs two things:
+For *A*, a transaction from A to B, he needs two things:
 - The *signature of A*, this is created by A's private key, others can verify it using A's public key;
 - The *address of B*, and it can be calculated by the Hash value of B's public key.
 In blockchain world, one's address is equal to the bank account ID in real world.
 Similar with the real world, bank doesn't have a way to search one's account ID, bitcoin system also doesn't have a way to search one's address.

 For *B*, a transaction from A to B, he needs just one thing:
 - The *public key of A*, B needs to verify that this transaction is indeed from A. And the public key of A can be obtained from this transaction automatically.

 The first node is called *coinbase*, and this will provide the Hash value of A. We can consider a transaction as a model has *input* and *output*.
 For a transaction from A to B, the input includes the public key of A, and the output includes the signature of A and the address of B (equivalent to the Hash value of B's public key).
-This model is called as *UTXO* (Unspent TX Output).
-UTXO model can verify the reliability of a transaction, if we can't go back to the coinbase from this transaction, then we know this transaction is malicious.
+If we can't go back to the coinbase from this transaction, then we know this transaction is malicious.

 *
 In blockchain, a block has two components: